Why is Edgar Allan Poe famous?

 What did Edgar Allan Poe do?

-Orphaned at a young age, Poe nevertheless managed to have a fairly comfortable upbringing thanks to a well-off foster family, and developed an early talent for reading and writing.
-After a failed army career, as a young man he began to submit stories and poems to prominent literary magazines across America’s east coast, and quickly found many clients eager to publish his writing.
+Orphaned at a young age, Poe nevertheless managed to have a fairly comfortable upbringing thanks to a well-off foster family.
+His talent for reading and writing emerged early, and he was able to enroll in the University of Virginia as a student of literature at only 17.
+After a failed army career in his early 20s, he began to submit stories and poems to prominent literary magazines across America’s east coast, and quickly found many clients eager to publish his writing.

 For the rest of his life, Poe moved around the eastern United States working for various magazines, sometimes as a writer and sometimes as an editor, but always generating popular and entertaining short works of fiction.
 One of the early masters of horror and suspense, Poe’s short stories and lengthy poems were known primarily for their grotesque themes of death, torture, and the occult, which, although disturbing to read, were also tremendously creative and undeniably entertaining.